Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Sequence blindness
 ^^^^^^^^^^^^^^^^^^

 ``cctk CRISPRtree`` pays no attention to similarities in the sequences of spacers being plotted.
 All spacers are treated as characters that are either identical or different.
-If you would like spacers to be assigned the same colour based on some level of similarity (e.g. if they differ at fewer than 2 bases), then you need to adjust your input files accordingly.
+If you would like spacers to be assigned the same colour based on some level of similarity (e.g., if they differ at fewer than 2 bases), then you need to adjust your input files accordingly.
 A single base difference in the sequence of two spacers will result in ``cctk CRISPRtree`` considering those two spacers as distinct.

 Plot scaling for tall or wide plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^